uzh/reldi/tools/tagger/README.txt

 ## Training the tagger

 The only argument given to the script is the language code.
-In case of Croatian (language code "hr") the corpus training data is expected to be in the file hr.conll, while the lexicon trie is expected to be in the file hr.trie.
+In case of Croatian (language code `hr`) the corpus training data is expected to be in the file `hr.conll`, while the lexicon trie is expected to be in the file `hr.marisa`.

-$ ./train_tagger.py hr
+`$ ./train_tagger.py hr`
 $ ./train_tagger.py sr
 $ ./train_tagger.py sl

-## PREPARING THE LEXICON FOR TRAINING THE LEMMATISER###
+## PREPARING THE LEXICON FOR TRAINING THE LEMMATISER
 ./lemma_freq.py hr.lemma_freq < training_data/hr.conll
 ./lemma_freq.py sl.lemma_freq < training_data/sl.conll
 ./lemma_freq.py sr.lemma_freq < training_data/sr.conll